Letters of Recommendation

 The Letters of Recommendation tab allows you to create a list of people who will write letters on your behalf.
 You also have the ability to print Letter Request Forms and view a list of programs to which you have assigned your LoRs.

-If you would like to generate a Letter Request Form through ERAS, you will need to finalize your LoR Authors in order to generate Letter Request Forms.
+To generate a Letter Request Form through ERAS, you will need to finalize your LoR Authors.
 LoR Authors can submit LoRs using the ERAS LoR Portal to upload LoRs themselves.
 You will need to provide a Letter Request Form to each LoR Author you finalize.

 You may enter and finalize an unlimited number of LoR Authors; however, no more than four (4) letters may be assigned to any individual program.